SAMMISolutions/docs/doc_posts/_commands-statements/exit_if.md

 num: 7
 ---

-If the condition is true, it terminates all the commands and prevents them from happening until the button is pressed again.
+If the condition is true, it terminates all the next button commands and prevents them from happening until the button is pressed again.

+{% include alert.html text="Leave both values empty to exit every time" type="info" %}

 | Box Name | Type | Description |
 |-------|--------|--------|